RhydamKumar/Route-Optimizer-Google-maps/README.md

 ## Dijkstra's Algorithm

+Dijkstra's Algorithm guarantees the shortest path in weighted graphs with non-negative edge weights.

+### Characteristics

 * Complete
 * Optimal
-* Suitable for weighted graphs
-* Guarantees the shortest path
+* Reliable
+* Widely used in routing applications

 ---

 ## A* Search Algorithm

-* Heuristic-based search
+A* Search improves performance by using heuristics to prioritize promising paths.

+### Characteristics

-* Faster for many practical cases
+* Faster search in many practical scenarios
-* Widely used in navigation systems
+* Heuristic-based optimization
-* Optimal when an admissible heuristic is used
+* Optimal when using an admissible heuristic
+* Commonly used in modern navigation systems

 ---

-# 🎯 Educational Objectives
+# 🎓 Educational Objectives

 This project demonstrates practical implementation of:

 * Graph Theory
-* Shortest Path Algorithms
+* Pathfinding Algorithms
-* Flask Backend Development
+* Flask Web Development
 * Google Maps Integration
 * Frontend-Backend Communication
+* Route Visualization
-* Algorithm Visualization
+* Algorithm Design

 ---

 # 🚀 Future Improvements

-* Add support for multiple cities
+* Support multiple cities
 * Automatic graph generation
-* Compare execution time of algorithms
+* Execution time comparison
 * Alternative route suggestions
 * Traffic-aware routing
 * Better UI/UX
 * Cloud deployment
 * Larger graph datasets
+* Route caching for improved performance

 ---

 # 🤝 Contributing

-Contributions are welcome.
+Contributions are always welcome.

-Feel free to fork the repository, improve the project, and submit a Pull Request.
+Feel free to fork the repository, improve the implementation, and submit a Pull Request.

 ---

 # 📜 License

-This project is intended for educational and research purposes.
+This project is intended for educational, research, and learning purposes.

-You are free to use, modify, and improve it while providing appropriate credit to the original repository.
+You are welcome to use, modify, and extend the project while providing appropriate credit to the original repository.

 ---